 The toughest part about being a truly innovative company is figuring out how to let new ideas grow—then figuring out which ones are worth further investment.
 It’s not easy.
 Many high-potential ideas hit roadblocks or spur questions from leadership before there are answers.
 There isn’t always a straightforward formula for success.

-A few years ago, we started a project to figure out how we might address these challenges by creating a new kind of innovation platform.
+A few years ago, we started a project to figure out how we might address these challenges.
 To start, we spoke to dozens of executives, design leads, product developers, and engineers around the globe—people who work at small startups and large conglomerates in a number of different industries and countries.
 We were particularly interested in learning more about the ways organizations come up with ideas, how those ideas are evaluated, and how they collaborate within teams and across departments to bring those ideas to market.

 Most of the organizations we talked to struggled to decide which ideas they should invest in.
 It’s not because they didn’t have top talent or novel ideas, but because they didn’t have a consistent rubric to help them evaluate and prioritize.
 That’s a problem that not only slows things down, but can also lead to good ideas never getting the support they need.